Car Insurance: The Definitive Guide

 3. Comprehensive

-Comprehensive car insurance offers the most cover, specifically damage to your car, other cars and any property from accidental damage, certain car faults and in some cases windscreen issues.
+Comprehensive car insurance offers the widest cover, specifically damage to your car, other cars and any property from accidental damage, certain car faults and in some cases, windscreen issues.

 What is a No-Claims Bonus?